raunakkapoor/uscis-case-status/README.md

 # uscis-case-status
-Script to query USCIS API to track the CASE status using the receipt # and send emails using SMTP
+Script to query USCIS API to track the case status using the receipt # and send emails using SMTP